OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

   eth: s10hssi0
 ```

-<a name="heading-6.0"></a>

 ## **6.0 Compiling OFS FIM**

-Pre-Compiled FIM binaries are at [OFS 2022.3 release page](https://github.com/OFS/ofs-d5005/releases/tag/ofs-d5005-1.0.1) and to compile the OFS FIM for Intel® FPGA PAC D5005 follow the below steps :
+Pre-Compiled FIM binaries are at [OFS 2023.1 release page](https://github.com/OFS/ofs-d5005/releases/tag/ofs-2023.1-1) and to compile the OFS FIM for Intel® FPGA PAC D5005 follow the below steps :

 1) Compile OFS FIM manually - Steps are provided in the developer guide to compile FIM and generate binaries.
-Refer to [Intel® FPGA Interface Manager Developer Guide: Open Stack for Intel® Stratix 10®].
+Refer to [Intel® FPGA Interface Manager Developer Guide: Open Stack for Intel® Stratix 10®](https://ofs.github.io/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005/).

 2) Compile OFS FIM using evaluation script - The script guides you to the steps required for compilation via selecting options from the menu.
-Refer to [evaluation script]
+Refer to [evaluation script](https://github.com/OFS/ofs-d5005/tree/release/1.0.x/eval_scripts)

-<a name="heading-7.0"></a>

 ## **7.0 Programming the OFS FIM and BMC**

-Instructions surrounding the compilation and simulation of the OFS FIM have fully moved into the [Intel® FPGA Interface Manager Developer Guide: Open Stack for Intel® Stratix 10®].
+Instructions surrounding the compilation and simulation of the OFS FIM have fully moved into the [Intel® FPGA Interface Manager Developer Guide: Open Stack for Intel® Stratix 10®](https://ofs.github.io/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005/).

-<a name="heading-7.1"></a>

 ### **7.1 Programming the OFS FIM**

 In order to program the OFS FIM, both the OPAE SDK and DFL drivers need to be installed on the host system.
-Please complete the steps in sections [4.0 OFS DFL Kernel Drivers](#heading-4.0) and [5.0 OPAE Software Development Kit](#heading-5.0).
+Please complete the steps in sections [4.0 OFS DFL Kernel Drivers](#heading-4.0) and [5.0 OPAE Software Development Kit](https://ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005/#50-opae-software-development-kit)(#heading-5.0).
 The OFS FIM version can be identified using the OPAE tool `fpgainfo`.
 A sample output of this command is included below.

 ```bash session
 sudo fpgainfo fme